sven253/moonlight-android-homatic-box-4k-pro-v2/README.md

 Conclusions:

-- `KEY_LOW_LATENCY` is broken in this firmware's `c2.amlogic.hevc.decoder`, both at configure time (output stops immediately) and at runtime (delayed stalls).
+- `KEY_LOW_LATENCY` is broken in this firmware's `c2.amlogic.hevc.decoder`, both at configure time (no video output at all) and at runtime (video degrades to ~1 FPS shortly after start).
 This is why stock Moonlight shows a black screen with HEVC on this device.
 - The Amlogic vendor low-latency keys do not reduce decode time measurably and destabilize the stream, so they are disabled by default.
 - ~10 ms decode time appears to be the floor on current firmware.
 Getting closer to the 2-5 ms seen on